APooladian/ProxLogBarrierAttack/README.md

 ## Implementation details
 Code is written in Python 3 and PyTorch 1.0.
 The implementation takes advantage of the GPU: a batch of images can be attacked at a given time.
 Hyperparameters are the defaults for the MNIST, CIFAR10, and ImageNet-1k datasets.

-We provide a pre-trained MNIST model, with an example attack provided in `MNIST_example.py`.
-The attack is implemented as a class in `proxlogbarrier.py`.
-The code is simple enough that it should be transferrable to TensorFlow if necessary.
+We provide a pre-trained MNIST model (LeNet), with an example attack provided in `mnist-example/run_attack.py`.
+The attack is implemented as a class in `proxlogbarrier_Top1.py`.
+The Top5 version is included as well.

 ### Citation
 If you find the ProxLogBarrier attack useful in your scientific work, please cite as